mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/MoreInheritance.rst

 Augumentation
 ~~~~~~~~~~~~~

 Now suppose our bank offers savings accounts.
-This type of Account accrues (earns) interest based on its balance.
+This type of Account accrues (earns) interest based on
+its balance.

-We start by saying that ``Saving`` is a child class of ``Account``.
-We add attributes for the amount of interest
+We start by saying that ``Savings`` is a child class of ``Account``.
+We add attributes for the amount
-paid and the interest rate (at the class level).
-We also incluce an ``accrue`` method to pay interest.
+of interest paid and the interest rate (at the class level).
+We also include an ``accrue`` method to
+pay interest.

-.. activecode:: c2g
+.. activecode:: c2h

     class Account:
         def __init__(self):